slvnwhrl/il-reimplementation/README.md

-# A G2P neural transducer
+# A neural transducer
-This package contains a cli-based g2p neural transducer, similar to that used by Makarov & Clematide 2020.
+This package contains a cli-based neural transducer for string transduction tasks.
+The transducer builds on the model by Makarov & Clematide (2020).
+This implementation introduces GPU-supported mini-batch training and batched greedy decoding as well as support for transformer-based encoders (see Wehrli & et al. (2022) for further information).

 ## Installation
 Please make sure that you are using Python 3.7.